RVshare.com

 • Mileage: 1,618 miles

-• Fun Fact: If you were to travel all of Interstate 15's 1,433 miles, you could go from the U.S./Mexico border all the way to the U.S./Canada border.
+• Fun fact: If you were to travel all of Interstate 15's 1,433 miles, you could go from the U.S./Mexico border all the way to the U.S./Canada border.

-Top RV Rentals in Kansas City, Missouri
+Top RV Rentals Near Kansas City, Missouri

-Nearby National Parks
+National Parks

 Rocky Mountain National Park